 Both Kraken and Binance use the taker and maker model for platform fees.
 A user is a taker if they place an order at market price and instantly get a match.
 A user is a maker if their order is not immediately matched and not at market price.

 Firstly, Binance does not charge a deposit fee.
 It charges 0.1% for every withdrawal and trade on the platform.
 Both makers and takers pay 0.1%.

 Finally, Binance has transaction limits.
 A user’s transaction threshold increases when they provide personal information to the exchange.
-Depending on how much information they share, a user’s limit could be from $300 to $50,000 per pay.
+Depending on how much information they share, users’ limit could be from $300 to $50,000 per pay.

 Kraken does not charge deposit fees.
 It also does not charge withdrawal fees for a variety of withdrawals.

 However, it charges commission and processing fees for crypto purchases.
 It stands at 0.9% commission on regular cryptocurrencies and a 1.5% commission fee with stablecoins.
-For spot trading, takers pay a 0.26% trading fee, and makers pay 0.16%.
+Takers pay a 0.26% trading fee for spot trading, and makers pay 0.16%.

 Kraken limits the amount of money a user can deposit or withdraw.
 They determine the limit with account levels.
-The Starter account level can deposit $9,000 per month and withdraw $5,000 per day.
+The Starter account can deposit $9,000 monthly and withdraw $5,000 daily.
 Pro account-level users can deposit and withdraw $10 million per pay.

 For the Kraken vs Binance comparison, both exchanges offer low fees to their users.
-Users need to decide which exchange provides the best value for the services they choose to use.
+Users must decide which exchange provides the best value for the services they choose.

 Both Binance and Kraken are secure, easy to use, and have affordable fees.
 They also have a few standout features that give them an advantage over the competition.